ghosind/dvm/README.md

 ### Upgrade DVM

-Since DVM `v0.3.0`, we provided `upgrade` command to update your DVM to the latest version.
+Since DVM `v0.3.0`, the `upgrade` command is available to update DVM to the latest version.

 ```sh
 dvm upgrade
 ```

-If you want to update the DVM that less than `v0.3.0`, you may need to uninstall the current version and re-install the latest version.
-You can get the uninstall steps from [Manual uninstall](#manual-uninstall) section.
+If you are using a DVM version older than `v0.3.0`, you may need to uninstall the current version and reinstall the latest one.
+See the [Manual uninstall](#manual-uninstall) section for instructions.

-## Prerequirement
+## Prerequisites

-Please make sure you have required dependencies installed:
+Please ensure you have the following dependencies installed:

 - curl
 - git
 - unzip (for Deno v0.36.0 and newer versions)
 - gunzip (for Deno v0.35.0 and lower versions)

-For installing Deno from source, please make sure you have required dependencies installed:
+To install Deno from source, you will also need:

 - rustc
 - cargo